AliNafees0800/Docker_KeyCloack/AZURE_DEPLOYMENT_GUIDE.md

 5. Configure networking
 6. Deploy

-**Note**: Container Apps is recommended for better scalability and features.
+**Note**: Container Apps or Web App for Containers are recommended for better scalability and features.

 ---